Billy-06/OSI_Model_Layering/ReadMe.md

-The material written on this file was prepared from October 2021 (in my first year of University) and gives information based on my Personal research and personal reads NOT YEARS OF EXPERIENCE.
+The material written on this file was prepared from October 2021 (in my first year of University) and gives information based on my Personal research and personal reads not years of experience.
-Accordingly, therefore, I give credit to teh following people for providing easility understandable information that has been key in helping me chart out my way in programming with C++
+Accordingly, therefore, I give credit to the following people for providing easily understandable information that has been key in helping me chart out my way in programming with C++